Directory

 Biography

-Friends joined through their love of chamber music, the Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, with a vision to make classical music more inclusive and accessible both in the present and for the future.
+The Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, brought together by their shared vision to make classical music more inclusive and accessible both in the present and for the future, reaching new audiences and exploring lesser played repertoire whilst honouring the rich traditions of string quartet music.
+These young artists act as ambassadors for chamber music as one of the premiere string quartets based in Scotland.